Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Stability of SPT phases under generic -local interactions

-Consider arranging $N$ qubits, initialized in $|+\rangle ^ {\otimes N}$ state, on a 1D ring and applying the following quantum process: at each step, with probability $p$ a random two-qubit unitary $U$ is applied to the system or, with probability $1-p$ a qubit $i$ is chosen uniformly at random and $g_i\equiv Z_{i-1}X_iZ_{i+1}$ is measured.
-The latter tends to drive the state towards the 1D cluster state which satisfies $g_i|\psi_C\rangle=|\psi_C\rangle$.
-In the following, we consider four different ensembles of two-qubit unitaries: a) all two-qubit geometrically local Clifford unitaries, b) two-qubit geometrically local Clifford unitaries that respect the $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry $X_{\mathrm{odd}}$ and $X_{\mathrm{even}}$, c) $2$-local Clifford unitaries that respect the same $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry and finally, d) $2$-local Clifford unitaries that respect the $\mathbb{Z}_2^{N}$ symmetry generated by $X_i$ for $i=1,\cdots,N$, i.e., are diagonal in the local $X$-basis.
+Consider arranging $N$ qubits, initialized in the $|+\rangle ^ {\otimes N}$ state, on a 1D ring and applying the following quantum process: at each step, with probability $p$ a random two-qubit unitary $U$ is applied to the system or, with probability $1-p$ a qubit $i$ is chosen uniformly at random and $g_i\equiv Z_{i-1}X_iZ_{i+1}$ is measured.
+The latter tends to drive the state towards the 1D cluster state which satisfies $g_i|\psi_C\rangle=|\psi_C\rangle$, while the former tends to drive it away. {A time step is defined to consist of $N$ consecutive steps.} In the following, we consider four different ensembles of two-qubit unitaries: a) all two-qubit geometrically local Clifford unitaries, b) two-qubit geometrically local Clifford unitaries that respect the $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry generated by $X_{\mathrm{odd}}$ and $X_{\mathrm{even}}$, c) $2$-local Clifford unitaries that respect the same $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry and finally, d) $2$-local Clifford unitaries that respect the $\mathbb{Z}_2^{N}$ symmetry generated by $X_i$ for $i=1,\cdots,N$, i.e., are diagonal in the local $X$-basis and are therefore locally symmetric.
 In the case of geometrically local unitaries, a site $i$ is chosen at random, and a two-qubit unitary, chosen randomly from the appropriate ensemble, is applied to qubits $i$ and $i+1$.
 As for $2$-local unitaries, two different sites $i$ and $j$ are chosen randomly and then a random unitary from the appropriate ensemble is applied to them.
-We are interested in the late-time states of this family of random circuits.
+We are interested in the late-time states of this family of random circuits, {which we take to be the quantum state of the circuit after $T=N$ time steps.}

 At $p=0$, the circuit consists of only $g_i$ stabilizer measurements.
 Therefore, the late-time state of any realization of the random circuit would be an SPT state.
 The SPT nature of this state can be probed by the non-local analog of Edwards–Anderson glass-order parameter\cite{bahri2015localization,sang2021measurement, LavasanietalSPT},